btchip/app-mina/README.md

 Quick and dirty modification for Aligned Genesis Drop Registration

-Build and sideload as described below (not possible for Nano X)
+Build and sideload as described below (not possible for Nano X) - make sure to have the latest available firmware on your device

 Get your address with